 |What is the IFO?

-Operating from the 2008-09 season, the IFO will produce an Annual Report to the Minister for Sport and the Football Authorities.
+All IFO Adjudication Reports are published in full on this website.
+The IFO will produce an Annual Report to the Minister for Sport and the Football Authorities.
 This report will be made publicly available.